robertbarreca/OAAnswer/README.md

 java Main pointsRequested fileName

-pointsRequested should be an integer and fileName should be a csv file.
+pointsRequested should be an integer and fileName should be a csv file of the same format of transactions.csv.
 Note: The only file in this repository is transactions.csv, which you are welcome to use.
-However, if you want to create a new csv file with the same format but different name you are more than welcome too.
+However, to thoroughly test code we would want to create a new csv file with the same format but different name.